A classic French meal gets updated for modern times with this delicious and budget-friendly Instant Pot Beef Bourguignon.

 - Dry red wine: Traditionally you would use a burgundy in this dish.
 But any dry red wine will do, as long as a it is drinkable.
 Remember that flavor is going into your dish.
 If you do not drink alcohol, substitute with more beef broth.

 - Thyme: I love using fresh herbs in my dishes.
-But you can substitute fresh thyme with 1 tsp dried thyme.
+But you can substitute fresh thyme with 1 teaspoon dried thyme.

 - Unsalted butter: We primarily use the bacon fat to brown the meat and vegetables in this dish.
 But a bit of butter is added for flavor.
 You can omit it altogether and use more olive oil if you need more fat for browning.